PokeNavBot/pokenav-documentation/source/raid_trains.md

    :widths: 15, 10, 10, 20

    ``$t Horsham Park Train``, Anyone, Raid Lobby, "Starts a raid train channel called `Horsham Park Train`."
+   ``$t "Route Name" 4:00 pm``, Anyone, Raid Lobby, "Starts a raid train channel that loads the route and start time provided."
    ``$title New Name Of Train``, Raid Moderator, Raid Train Channel, "Updates the name of the raid train."
    ``$rt all``, Anyone, Raid Train Channel, "Shows all the gyms on the route."
    ``$rt up``, Anyone, Raid Train Channel, "Shows upcoming the gyms on the route."